netresearch/t3x-nr-textdb/Documentation/Index.rst

    .. card:: 📘 Introduction

-      Learn what Nr TextDB does, key features, use cases, and target audience.
-      Get an overview of the translation management system for TYPO3.
+      Discover what TextDB is (frontend system strings), real-world use cases with measurable results, competitive advantages, and why it's unique.

       .. card-footer:: :ref:`Read more <introduction>`
          :button-style: btn btn-primary stretched-link